-When making a public liability claim your Personal Injury Solicitor will need to establish that:
+When making a public liability accident compensation claim your Personal Injury Solicitor will need to establish that:

 If your Personal Injury Solicitor can then prove these things, it’s likely that you would be awarded compensation that reflects the injuries you have wrongfully experienced.

 - your physical and/or psychological pain and suffering

 The amount of compensation you are entitled to receive for your pain and suffering will depend on the injuries you have suffered.
 These can vary in severity, but sometimes can involve life-changing injuries such as brain damage or amputation.

 The amount of compensation you are entitled to receive for your financial losses intends to put you back in the financial position you would be in, had the accident not happened.
 If your ability to work has been affected by your injuries, your compensation settlement will reflect this.

 It is part of the Co-op’s ethos and values to provide help and support in enforcing legal rights so as to prevent injustice, and we will always strive to secure the best possible compensation and rehabilitation support for our clients.